MuskanPaliwal/AI-Tic-Tac-Toe/README.md

 # AI_Tic-Tac-Toe
-Contains step by step creation of an Artificial Bot that plays Tic-Tac-Toe intelligently.
+Contains steps for the creation of an Artificial Bot that plays Tic-Tac-Toe intelligently.
 Try it:[AI_Tic-Tac-Toe](https://muskanpaliwal.github.io/AI-Tic-Tac-Toe)

 # Tic-Tac-Toe-minimax